rutuja2197/rutuja-dataviz-portfolio/README.md

 # Portfolio
 ## Data Critiques
 This section includes a critique I worked on.
 I analyzed a visualization from the MakeoverMonday website, evaluating its design and effectiveness.
-I then created my own improved version using Tableau, applying design principles to enhance clarity and impact.
+I then created my own improved version using Tableau, applying design principles to enhance clarity and impact. <br>
 [Critique by Design: MakeoverMonday](https://rutuja2197.github.io/rutuja-dataviz-portfolio/critique-by-design.html)

 ## Data Visualization
 This section showcases various visualizations I’ve worked on, including multiple Tableau projects.
-These visualizations demonstrate my ability to present data clearly and effectively, emphasizing best practices in design and interactivity.
+These visualizations demonstrate my ability to present data clearly and effectively, emphasizing best practices in design and interactivity.<br>
 [Data visualization examples](https://rutuja2197.github.io/rutuja-dataviz-portfolio/dataviz-examples.html)

 ## Final Project: Part one
 Part One marks the beginning of my final project on dark patterns in UX.
-I focused on identifying key dark patterns in e-commerce and started to develop a data-driven narrative to educate users about these deceptive practices.
+I focused on identifying key dark patterns in e-commerce and started to develop a data-driven narrative to educate users about these deceptive practices.<br>
 [Project Part 1](https://rutuja2197.github.io/rutuja-dataviz-portfolio/final-project-part-one.html)

 ## Final Project: Part two
 In Part Two, I continued building on the foundation laid in Part One, refining the narrative and adding more detailed examples of dark patterns.
-This phase involved further user research to inform the design and ensure relevance to the target audience.
+This phase involved further user research to inform the design and ensure relevance to the target audience.<br>
 [Project Part 2](https://rutuja2197.github.io/rutuja-dataviz-portfolio/final-project-part-two.html)

 ## Final Project: Part three
 Part Three is the final iteration of my project, where I integrated feedback and enhanced the design for maximum engagement.
-I refined visualizations, added interactive elements, and included actionable advice to help users avoid falling victim to dark patterns in online shopping.
+I refined visualizations, added interactive elements, and included actionable advice to help users avoid falling victim to dark patterns in online shopping. <br>
 [Project Part 3](https://rutuja2197.github.io/rutuja-dataviz-portfolio/final-project-part-three.html)